cs1302uga/cs1302-tutorials/emacs/emacs.md

 ### Navigation

-In Emacs, there are special key bindings for navigation that can (and should) be used instead of the standard arrow keys so that your hands rarely have a need to leave the main part of the keyboard.
+In Emacs, there are special key bindings for navigation that can (and should) be used instead of the standard arrow keys so that your hands rarely need to leave the main part of the keyboard.
 If this sounds intimidating, then try not to worry; the arrow keys still work.
 The more time you spend in the main area of the keyboard, the more productive you can be when programming.